Frequently Asked Questions

 What's the difference between lunar and solar year calculation?

-Traditional Zakat is calculated using the lunar year (354 days) at 2.5%.
+Zakat is originally calculated based on the lunar year (354 days) at a rate of 2.5%.
 Some scholars permit using the solar year (365 days) with a slightly higher rate of 2.577% to compensate for the longer period.
 Our calculator supports both methods.

 Are gold and silver jewelry subject to Zakat?